BOSTON – One of the hottest players in the NHL lit up TD Garden on Thursday night to snap his team out of a cold spell.

 Boston lost in regulation for the first time this season.

 The victory was Buffalo's first in Boston since March 10, 2011.
-Vanek now has six goals (good for second in the League) and nine assists for 15 points in just six games this season.
+Vanek now has six goals (good for second in the League) and none assists for 15 points in just six games this season.
 He has eight career hat tricks overall and 54 points (28 goals) in 46 career games against the Bruins.

 "I don't know.
 Statistics, you know?"
 Vanek said about success against Boston.
 "You can call them what you want, but they're just that.
 For us it's a big win."

 The Sabres were down 3-1 at one point in the second period and trailed 4-3 early in the third.
 Considering the Bruins had won their previous 43 games that they held a two-goal lead dating back to April 4, 2011, things looked bleak for the Sabres.